 - Subject: Get straight to the point – no puns, no jokes.
 It’s the best way to make sure your thank you email gets opened.

 - Intro: Avoid a generic term like “to whom it may concern,” or something overly formal like “To the attention of Mr. So-and-So.”
 Using “Dear” plus the person’s first name works just fine.

 - Thank Them: Show your interviewers that you’re considerate and appreciative by thanking them for taking the time to get to know you and educate you about the role.

 - Get Specific: Mention something in particular that you really enjoyed learning about in your conversation, such as the go-to-market plan for their newest product or their insider perspective on what kind of person thrives best at their company.

 - Highlight Your Eagerness: Let your interviewer know that you’re excited about the opportunity, and also show how you would add value to the team.

-- Close the Letter: End with a farewell line — such as “best,” “cheers,” “sincerely” or another professional, yet approachable choice — and your full name.
+- Close the Letter: End with a farewell line such as “best,” “cheers,” “sincerely,” or another professional, yet approachable choice, followed by your full name.

 - - -

 Still have writers block?
 Need to see a few sample thank you notes?